xiangyu2022/LPBkg/python/README.md

 ax.figure
 ```

 There are several other values and function which are generated by the dhatL2 function and are summarized below.
-To exctract them, it is sufficient to use the ['their name'] symbol.(e.g., comp['f'], comp['u'], etc. ).
+To extract them, it is sufficient to use the ['their name'] symbol.(e.g., comp['f'], comp['u'], etc. ).

 - Deviance: value of the deviance test statistic.
 - Dev_pvalue: unadjusted p-value of the deviance test.
 - Dev_adj_pvalue: adjusted p-values of the deviance test.
 If smooth=FALSE, it is computed as in formula (19) in **Algeri  (2019)**.
 If smooth=TRUE, it is computed as in formula (28) in **Algeri  (2019)**.
 - kstar: number of coefficients selected by the denoising process.
 If smooth=FALSE returns kstar=M.
-- dhat: function corresponding to the estimated comparison density in the u scale.
+- dhat: function corresponding to the estimated comparison density in u scale.
-- dhat_x: function corresponding to the estimated comparison density in the x scale.
+- dhat_x: function corresponding to the estimated comparison density in x scale.
-- SE: function corresponding to the estimated standard errors of the comparison density in the u scale.
+- SE: function corresponding to the estimated standard errors of the comparison density in u scale.
 - LBf1: function corresponding to the lower bound of the confidence bands under H_0 in u scale.
 - UBf1: function corresponding to the upper bound of the confidence bands under H_0 in u scale.
 - f: function corresponding to the estimated density of the data and obtained as in equation (10)
 in **Algeri  (2019)**.
 - u: values u_i=G(x_i),with i=1,...,n, on which the comparison density has been estimated.
 - LP: estimates of the LP_j coefficients.
-If smooth=TRUE, non-zero values corresponds to the k^M estimates in the denoised solution d^(u;G,F)
+If smooth=TRUE, non-zero values correspond to the k^M estimates in the denoised solution d^(u;G,F)
 - G: cumulative density function of the postulated model specified in the argument g.

 ## Signal search

-We can assess if our physics sample provides evidence in favour of the signal using again the functions bestM and dhatL2.
+We can assess if our physics sample provides evidence in favor of the signal using again the functions bestM and dhatL2.

 Below we work on the signal sample and we compare its distribution with the background distribution calibrated as describe in the previous section and which we called fb_hat.
 This is the equivalent of f^_b(x) in (14) of **Algeri (2019)**.